 PS: Flingflong01 adds below in the comments:

-If you can see the iPhone in Explorer but not download the photos go to Settings > General > Reset > Reset location and privacy.
-Then unplug and replug phone and then “Trust computer” on iPhone.
+If you can see the iPhone in Explorer but not download the photos, go to Settings > General > Reset > Reset location and privacy.
+Then unplug and replug the phone, and then “Trust computer” on the iPhone.